defecter/HunyuanVideoGP/README.md

 ## News
+r
+* 03/15/2025 version 6.2:
+  Lora Fest special edition: very fast loading / unload of loras for those Loras collectors around.
+You can also now add / remove loras in the Lora folder without restarting the app.
+You will need to refresh the requirements *pip install -r
-* 03/07/2025: Version 6.1: Upgraded HunyanVideo Image to Video with new model released today (that obviously replaces the model of yesterday)\
+* 03/07/2025: Version 6.1: Upgraded HunyanVideo Image to Video with new model released today (that obviously replaces the model of yesterday) \
 * 03/06/2025: Version 6.0: Support for HunyanVideo Image to Video with Fast generation, Low VRAM (up to 12s video) and Lora support\
           You need to do a **pip install -r requirements.txt** if you had already installed the app
 * 02/27/2025: Version 5.1: Added Loras Preset to easily store and share combinations of loras and their multipliers